 👩🏻🍳 Expert Tip

-Make sure you use or store the broth within two hours after removing it from the heat.
+Make sure you use or store the stock within two hours after removing it from the heat.
 If it sits out at room temperature for too long it will no longer be safe to use.

 🌡️Storage and Freezing